 LINCOLN CENTER THEATER & LCT3

-Season: Lincoln Center Theater's spring programming has been postponed and will re-open in the fall.
+Season: LCT’s spring programming has been postponed and is eyeing a fall reopening.
 This includes Intimate Apparel, the new opera adaptation of Lynn Nottage's play, which will return to the Mitzi E. Newhouse Theater where the run was previously cut short during previews.